electrone901/helpMexico/README.md

-# MEXICO RELIEF
+# MEXICO RELIEF BACKEND
-Developed an API TO HELP MEXICO to recover by facilitating an API that records all type of cases that are require in this hard time.
+Developed an API End point TO HELP MEXICO to recover by facilitating a database that records all type of cases and requiretments.

 Implemented AJAX calls from a RESTful JSON API to connect to the React front end for seamless updates.
 Multi Page web app capable of request and response different resources using react-router.